-1 st YEAR (18 units) 2 ND YEAR (6 units) 3RD YEAR (9 units) FALL CHM1311 Principles of Chemistry or CHM1301 Principles of Chemistry (if 4U Chemistry not completed) MAT1320 Calculus I or MAT1330 Calculus for the Life Sciences I PHY1121 Fundamentals of Physics I or PHY1321 Principles of Physics I or PHY1331 Principles of Physics I (if 4U Physics not completed) 3 optional course units in PHY at the 2000, 3000 or 4000 level BIO3153 Cell Biology PHY3325 Introduction to Molecular Biophysics WINTER BIO1140 Introduction to Cell Biology MAT1322 Calculus II or MAT1332 Calculus for the Life Sciences II PHY1122 Fundamentals of Physics II or PHY1322 Principles of Physics II (if 4U Physics not completed) PHY2325 Physics in Biology PHY4322 Biological Physics
+1 st YEAR (18 units) 2 ND YEAR (6 units) 3 RD YEAR (9 units) FALL CHM1311 Principles of Chemistry or CHM1301 Principles of Chemistry (if 4U Chemistry not completed) MAT1320 Calculus I or MAT1330 Calculus for the Life Sciences I PHY1121 Fundamentals of Physics I or PHY1321 Principles of Physics I or PHY1321 Principles of Physics I (if 4U Physics not completed) 3 optional course units in PHY at the 2000, 3000 or 4000 level BIO3153 Cell Biology PHY3325 Introduction to Molecular Biophysics (Fall 3 rd or 4 th year) WINTER BIO1140 Introduction to Cell Biology MAT1322 Calculus II or MAT1332 Calculus for the Life Sciences II PHY1122 Fundamentals of Physics II or PHY1322 Principles of Physics II (if 4U Physics not completed) PHY2325 Physics in Biology PHY4322 Biological Physics

 Notes MAT1341 is a prerequisite to some second year physics courses; check the university calendar.
-Students interested in applying for graduate studies in biological physics in the Department of Physics at uOttawa are recommended to take some of the following courses: PHY2361, PHY3350, PHY3355, MAT2324 or MAT2384.
+Students interested in applying for graduate studies in biological physics in the Department of Physics at uOttawa are recommended to take some of the following courses: PHY2361, PHY3355, MAT2324 or MAT2384.
 For more details the interested student should consult with the potential research supervisor of the Department of Physics.